 Water is the essence of life on this planet and every living creature cannot survive without it.
-So it’s really easy to understand that water and diabetes are linked because it is even more essential for people with diabetes, both type 1 and type 2.
+So it’s really easy to understand why water for diabetes is crucial because it is even more essential for people with diabetes, both type 1 and type 2.
 It’s especially important for folks with diabetes but of course absolutely essential for every human being and living creature on the planet to survive.
 So why is it absolutely essential?
 We die without water and with diabetes not having enough water will just speed up the dying process.

 Water plays a huge role in maintaining metabolic processes, the pH balance of your body, getting rid of waste products, and providing products that are useful for the body.
 It does this while performing the functions of all of your major organs at the same time.

 So your question is most likely, ” Can drinking a lot of water help to lower my blood sugar?”
 The answer beyond a shadow of a doubt is YES!
 Water helps you to lose weight because it suppresses your appetite will reduce your resistance of insulin.

 So the basic answer to how much water you should drink is 6-8 glasses (8 ounce) daily.
 I’m sure that you’ve heard this many times before.
 It’s important because you need this much water in your body especially with diabetes, but you do not want to drink TOO much and cause water intoxication which we’ll get into later.

 The basic 8 glasses is sufficient to lower your blood sugar levels and take care of that hunger pain.
 It’s advisable for folks who are dieting to have a full glass of water before having their meals.
 Now water, as I said before, is obviously crucial for your survival, but even more so for diabetics and type 1 diabetics water is beyond being important!